The Energy Company Obligation, or ECO, is a UK scheme which can help certain households access funding to make energy-efficient home improvements.

 The energy companies also pick the installers that do the work.
 In some instances, customer contribution requirements may be agreed upon, or a funding limit may be imposed.

-From March 2022, a new version of the ECO scheme (ECO4) will begin.
-A consultation closed in September which proposed ensuring greater support and deeper retrofitting for the least energy efficient homes, as well as requiring homes to meet new minimum energy efficiency requirements.
+From March 2022, a new version of the ECO scheme (ECO4) is set to begin.
+A consultation into ECO4 closed in September 2021 which proposed ensuring greater support and deeper retrofitting for the least energy efficient homes, as well as requiring homes to meet new minimum energy efficiency requirements.

 What Other Financial Assistance is Available?